Passenger Rail - Frequently Asked Questions

 Q4.
 What are the Capital costs to enable Twin Cities to Duluth service?

-Answer - MnDOT’s current estimate is between $500-600M, which includes new stations, railroad infrastructure upgrades, signaling, and grade crossing upgrades.
+Answer - MnDOT’s current estimate is around $775M, which includes new stations, railroad infrastructure upgrades to allow 90 mph running speeds, signaling, and grade crossing upgrades.
 See the enclosed Northern Lights Express brochure for more information about this service.*

 Q5.
 What are the next steps for Twin Cities to Duluth service; when could it run?